innerbytes/idajs/Ida/README.template.md

   - This mod is implemented in a modular way, using multiple JavaScript files, to keep the code organized.
   - It also uses custom images in the dialogs, and custom zones in the scene.
   - A great next step after `house-v1` sample, to see more advanced modding techniques.

+#### Tool Samples

+Tool samples are designed to help you with modding process:

 - **`animations`** - a tool sample that allows to view all the existing LBA 2 Actor models, their bodies and animations in 3D.
   - A very useful tool to explore LBA 2 Actor models and animations.
   - Set the EntityId you want to view on top of the `index.js` file, and run the sample to explore the Entity bodies and animations ids.